Bookings to attend the conference in person are now closed. Please find details of how to register for the livestream here.

 Being united to Christ includes knowing the fellowship of sharing in Christ’s suffering.
 We’ll be considering what it might mean that Christ suffered, we suffer and we are in Him.
 How does this impact and transform our experience of suffering?

-Sophie Gower
+Sophie Gower and Kenny Larsen

 When Weakness Comes